pradeepsinngh/masters-thesis/README.md

-# masters-thesis
-Models for propagating facilitation in the insect visual system.
+# Masters Thesis: Models for propagating facilitation in the insect visual system.